 |Primer||Gesso Old Hollands||28,25$|

 |Click||It’s a universal gesso.
 You can also dilute it with water (up to 20%).
 If you apply more than 1 layer, let it dry for 3-4 h between layers.|

 |Primer||GOLDEN Acrylic Gesso||24,23$|

 |Click||Adds adhesion strength between the sealed wood and your first layer of acrylic paint.
 The lesser quality primer, though, does not have a high pigment content for the extra adhesion strength that acrylic paints require.|

 |Click||A popular choice.
 Adds an ideal level of tooth.
 It’s suitable for wood and a large variety of mediums.
 Available in different colors.|

-Here is a nice video on how to seal and prime wood panel using PVA glue and homemade gesso (recipe is not included!) to give you and idea.
+Here is a nice video on how to seal and prime wood panels using PVA glue and homemade gesso (the recipe is not included!) to give you an idea.